RomainLITUD/conflict_resolution_dataset/README.md

 Authors: Guopeng Li, Yiru Jiao, and Hans van Lint

 - This dataset is derived from the open Argoverse-2 motion forecasting data: [https://www.argoverse.org/av2.html#forecasting-link]
-- The dataset, a metadata file, and the code to read and visualize the data can be downloaded through the 4.TU data platform:
+- The dataset, 2 metadata files, and the code to read and visualize the data can be downloaded through the 4.TU data platform:

 ![Conflict Regimes](https://github.com/RomainLITUD/conflict_resolution_dataset/blob/main/regimes.png)